natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/S17BS.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-The B17BS has two forward facing machine guns, allowing you to dispatch lone enemies or lightly armoured ground targets.
-With the option to load 9 50 kg bombs, the B17BS becomes a potent ground attacker for its battle rating.
-The pilot should not rely on this plane's manoeuvrability or speed.
-It is a slow and methodical plane that requires to gear down from faster and more potently armed planes.
-In arcade battles, the bombs allow for liberal aiming at specific targets, ideally columns of lightly-armoured vehicles.
-Having a bomb sight means you can stay relatively high without endangering yourself.
-Should an enemy attempt an attack on you, dive away as quickly as possible.
-You do not have the turn speed nor the firepower for head-on attacks.
-The rear gunner, especially if armed with armour-piercing bullets, might prove enough of a deterrent for fabric biplanes.
-If the enemy plane persists in its desire to shoot down the B17BS, evade the shots by wiggling around.
-The plane has a sturdy enough construction to resist rifle-calibre rounds and has the strength to withstand a few poorly placed 20 mm cannon shots.
+The B17BS is fitted with two forward facing machine guns, allowing players to dispatch lightly-armoured ground targets and lone enemy aircraft.
+With the option to load 9 x 50 kg bombs, the B17BS becomes a potent ground attacker for its battle rating.
+The pilot should not rely on this plane's sluggish manoeuvrability and low maximum speed.
+Unlike faster and more potently armed planes, this aircraft is often played methodically, away from the centre of the battlefield.
+In Arcade battles, the bombsight allows for liberal aiming at specific targets, ideally columns of lightly-armoured vehicles.
+Having a bombsight means you can stay at relatively high altitudes without endangering yourself.

+Should an enemy attempt to attack you, you can dive away in order to gain speed for an escape.
+The S17BS's firepower is adequate but not excellent, meaning head-on attacks can be dangerous.
+If the enemy is attacking from the rear, players can utilize the rear gunner.
+This gunner may be able to deter or destroy enemy fighters, especially if they are biplanes which are often unarmoured.
+If the enemy aircraft presses the attack, you can evade shots by wiggling the aircraft around in order to throw off their aim.
+The S17BS has a sturdy enough construction to resist rifle-calibre rounds and can even withstand a few 20 mm cannon rounds.

 Overall, the plane is a serviceable light attacker.

 === Manual Engine Control ===
 {| class="wikitable" style="text-align:center"